exercism/go/exercises/concept/the-farm/.docs/hints.md

 # Hints

-TODO: write hints for tasks, as lists
+## 1. Get the amount of fodder from the `weightFodder` function

-## General
+* read fodder weight and error from the supplied `weightFodder` function

-You need to read fodder weight from the given method as parameter.
-This could also return an error so you have to return that back to the caller, with no computed value for division.
+* use `errors.Is(error, error) bool` to check if it is an `ErrWeight` error

-Since you can not divide fodder by zero cows, return an error preventing a division by zero.
+* for any other error, return that back to the caller, with no computed value for division

-A negative number of cows, also indicates an error.
+## 2. Return an error for negative fodder

-The error for no cows and for negative number of cows must be different.
+* use `errors.New(string)` to return a custom error for this case

-### What is WeightFodder?
+## 3. Prevent division by zero

-The `WeightFodder` type is a `func() (float64, error)`.
-The weight scale sometimes could fail.
+* use `errors.New(string)` to return a custom error for this case

-### How to check an error?
+## 4. Return a `SillyNephew` error for a negative number of cows

-Try using `errors.Is(error, error) bool`.
+* return the custom `SillyNephew` error for this case